vermilionsands/iconoclast/README.md

 ## Caveat emptor

-It's still just a toy project.
-Also, gen-class, deftype or reify are probably enough for normal use-cases.
+It's currently just a toy project.
+Also, gen-class, deftype or reify are probably enough.

 ## Usage
 Check test/iconoclast/test/utils/examples.clj for some examples.
 It's quite similar to deftype, with additional metadata